2. First steps at the single-desk contact point for asylum application (GUDA: prefecture and OFII)

 a.
 The refusal of the CMA

-After the registration of your application at the single-desk contact point, the Ofii can refuse the CMA if (articles L 551-15):
+After the registration of your application at the single-desk contact point, the Ofii refuse the CMA if (articles L 551-15):

 • You submit a request for review of your asylum application (reconsideration);